asyrjasalo/dockoon/bicep/README.md

 developer portal.
 Portal signed up user is automatically placed in the group 'Developers', thus granting access (and a subscription key) to the product.

-### Bicep parameters
+### Parameters

-If you want to switch the latest deployed API revision to live manually, add `api_set_current=false`.
-By default, **the new revision is set as current**, which may not be wanted in your production environment.
-Note that a new revision is created in the first place only if the API spec has been changed.
+If you want to switch the latest API revision to live manually, add parameter `api_set_current=false`.
+By default, **the new revision is set as current**, which may not be wanted in production environment.
+Note that a new revision is created in API Management only if the new API specification introduces changes.

 If you want to require **no authentication** for the particular API deployed, add `api_require_auth=false`.
-Authentication is still required on the product level for the other APIs assigned in the product.
+Authentication is still required on the product level for the other APIs that are possibly assigned in the product.

-If you want to require **no admin approval** when new users subscribe to the product, add `app_require_admin_approval=false`.
+If you want to require **no approval from Administrators** when new users subscribe to the product, add `app_require_admin_approval=false`.

-OpenAPI (3.x), Swagger (2.x) and WSDL API can be imported by API Management.
+OpenAPI (3.x), Swagger (2.x) and WSDL specification files can be imported by API Management.
+If are deploying a SOAP API instead of REST, add `api_type=soap` and `api_format=wadl-link-json`.

-If you want to deploy a SOAP API instead of REST, add `api_type=soap`.
+The API display name is taken from the API spec and the product name is taken from `app_name`.
+You can optionally set parameters `app_description` and `app_terms` for the product, and `api_description` for the API.